xploitnik/certipy-acl/ASK_CHATGPT.md

 # 🧠 How to Use ChatGPT to Analyze Certipy-ACL Output

 Sometimes Certipy-ACL successfully retrieves ACEs from LDAP — but due to current terminal display limitations, you won’t see them onscreen.
+Refert to @KNOWN_ISSUES.md

 ✅ No problem — you can still extract the full value by feeding the output to ChatGPT.